Alexandra Munroe

-Education and travels
+Early life and education

-Munroe was born in New York City in 1958 and raised in Mexico and in Ashiya, Japan.
-She attended Brown University for two years and later received a bachelor of arts in Japanese Language and Culture from Sophia University (上智大学) in Tokyo in 1982.
-She was awarded a master's degree in art history from the New York University Institute of Fine Arts, and in 2004, a Ph.D. in history from New York University.
+Munroe was born in New York City on May 21, 1957.
+Her father was a manager in a pharmaceutical firm and her mother was a painter.
+At the age of 13, her family moved to Ashiya City, Japan for her father's work.
+She studied at Brown University and Doshisha University before receiving a bachelor of arts in Japanese Language and Culture from Sophia University in Tokyo in 1982.
+In 2004, she completed a Ph.D. in art history at New York University.
 She studied under Harry Harootunian and wrote her thesis on postwar Japanese art and politics.

-Prior to her academic training, Munroe served as a resident lay disciple at Yotokuin, a subtemple of Daitoku-ji (大徳寺) monastic compound in Kyoto, a historic center of Rinzai Zen from 1977 to 1980.
-She practiced chanoyu with masters of the Urasenke (裏千家) school of tea and shimai with a master in the Hōshō (宝生) school of Noh theater.
-Munroe is fluent in Japanese.
+During her college years in Japan, Munroe spent time as a resident lay disciple at Daitoku-ji, a Zen Buddhist temple in Kyoto.

-Curatorial work and scholarship
+Curatorial career

+In 1982, Munroe was hired as a curator by the Japan Society of New York.
+Her first job was to organize an exhibition of works by Ushio Shinohara, a Japanese avant-garde artist then living in New York.
+Monroe remained at the Japan Society museum for seven years before branching out as an independent curator-at-large.
+In 1989, she curated "Yayoi Kusama: A Retrospective," for the Center for International Contemporary Arts (CICA), New York, and her survey exhibition Japanese Art After 1945: Scream Against the Sky (1994–95) initiated the academic field of postwar Japanese art history in the United States.

-Munroe's survey exhibition Japanese Art After 1945: Scream Against the Sky (1994–95) initiated the academic and curatorial field of postwar Japanese art history in the United States.
-Munroe organized the first retrospectives in America of several Asian-born artists, including Yayoi Kusama: A Retrospective (Center for International Contemporary Arts, New York, 1989); YES Yoko Ono (Japan Society Gallery, New York, 2000; traveled to 13 venues in U.S., Canada, Japan, and Korea through 2003); Cai Guo Qiang: I Want to Believe (Solomon R. Guggenheim Museum, 2008); and Lee Ufan: Marking Infinity (Solomon R. Guggenheim Museum, 2011).The Third Mind: American Artists Contemplate Asia, 1860–1989 (Solomon R. Guggenheim Museum, 2009) was among the largest exhibitions of Asian influence on American culture to date and received the inaugural Chairman's Special Award of $1,000,000 from the National Endowment for the Humanities.
-In 2017, Munroe was the lead curator of the Guggenheim's exhibition, Art and China after 1989: Theater of the World, which The New York Times named among the Top 10 art exhibitions of 2017.
+Later exhibitions included YES Yoko Ono (Japan Society Gallery, New York, 2000); Cai Guo Qiang: I Want to Believe (Solomon R. Guggenheim Museum, 2008); and Lee Ufan: Marking Infinity (Solomon R. Guggenheim Museum, 2011).The Third Mind: American Artists Contemplate Asia, 1860–1989 (Solomon R. Guggenheim Museum, 2009) was among the largest exhibitions of Asian influence on American culture to date and received the inaugural Chairman's Special Award of $1,000,000 from the National Endowment for the Humanities.
+In 2017, Munroe was the lead curator of the Guggenheim exhibition, Art and China after 1989: Theater of the World, and in 2024, Munroe curated "Yu Hong: Another One Bites the Dust", an off-site program of the Guggenheim's Asian Art Initiative presented concurrently with the 60th Venice Biennale at the Chiesetta della Misericordia.